castever/snake-js/README.md

 written in javascript using the HTML 5 canvas element, requestAnimationFrame, and underscore js library

+**This branch is the gh-pages branch that allows the game to be hosted on github pages for your enjoyment**

 Directions

 * use arrow keys to move